-- Committed for Streets Thoroughfare fees portion of fund balance assigned by the Board for street construction.
-Thoroughfare fees are collected at the time a developer permits a lot.
-This amount represents the balance of the total unexpended Thoroughfare fees. - Committed for Parks portion of fund balance that the Town has committed to park projects. - Committed for Utility Reserve portion of fund balance that the Town has committed to utility projects.
+- Committed for Streets portion of fund balance that the town has committed to street projects. - Committed for Parks portion of fund balance that the Town has committed to park projects. - Committed for Utility Reserve portion of fund balance that the Town has committed to utility projects.